Table of Contents

 Which Tier is Right for You?

-- Bronze: This is our focused starting point. it includes the base thyroid markers (TSH, Free T4, and Free T3) plus the Blue Horizon Extras.
-This is useful if you want to see if your body is successfully converting T4 into the active T3.
+- Bronze: Includes base thyroid markers (TSH, Free T4, and Free T3) plus the Blue Horizon Extras.

 Why the Weight Might Not Be Moving